 Along with the various forms, you will need to include the following in your adjustment of status packet:

-- Copy of your I-94 Arrival/Departure Record.
+- Copy of U.S. entry documents.
+Include both a copy of the biographical information and U.S. visa/entry page of your passport and your I-94 Arrival/Departure Record.
 This is available online from the Department of Homeland Security, if you didn't receive a paper card from the Customs and Border Protection officer when you arrived.

 Once you've prepared and collected the various forms and documents, write and make a complete copy for your records.